mrme77/School_DropOuts/README.md

 For this project, I was interestested in using data gathered from Kaggle (https://www.kaggle.com/datasets/naveenkumar20bps1137/predict-students-dropout-and-academic-success?select=dataset.csv) to answer the following questions:

-1. Does marital status contribute to student Dropout Rates?
+1. Does marital status contribute to student drop out rates?
-2. Are international students less or more likely of Dropping Out?
+2. Are international students less or more likely of dropping-out?
-3. Does parental education prevent Dropout?
+3. Does parental education prevent drop-out?
-4. How does gender relate to Student Dropout?
+4. How does gender relate to student drop-outt?
+5. Can we fit a ML algorithm to predict students drop-out?

 ## File Descriptions <a name="files"></a>